DHRI-Curriculum/Data-and-Ethics/lessons.md

 ## Evaluation

-Structured data can be
+Structured data can be:
 - a XML list.*
 - a Excel table.*
 - an email chain.
 - a collection of text files.

-We may choose to store our data in open data formats because they
+We may choose to store our data in open data formats because they:
 - are sustainable.
 - allow for easy reusability.
 - are free-of-charge to use.